Ultimate Hornworm Care & Maintenance Guide

 1. Housing Your Hornworms

 Once separated, place each hornworm into its own vial with a pre-made, artificial diet.
 You can use kitchen scraps as hornworm food, but due to the moisture content of the types of vegetables they eat (and, therefore, their propensity to rot quickly), it may be in your best interest to mostly offer dry food.
+Prepare and store hornworm chow to ensure it is fresh and accessible for the growing worms.

 2. Maintenance